 4/13/2022 Policy reviewed, no changes to coverage criteria, updated Summary of Medical Evidence section and References.

 4/5/2021 Policy reviewed, no changes to criteria.
-One new guideline found reference #43 American Society of Interventional Pain Physicians (ASIPP).
-4/23/2020 Policy reviewed, criteria updated based on current standard of care medical guidelines that include ODG and InterQual; eviCore and other guidelines.
-The entire criteria was changed under initial recommendation #2: changed improvement scale from 50% to 70%, levels restricted to no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels), sessions restricted to a maximum of six (6) facet joint procedural sessions per region (cervical or lumbar) may be performed in a 12-month period and more than two facet injections/medial branch blocks at the same level are considered to be therapeutic rather than diagnostic.
-Therapeutic facet injections/medial branch blocks are considered NOT medically necessary.
-Added additional criteria for a second diagnostic facet joint injection/medial branch block (i.e dual), performed to confirm the validity of the clinical response to the initial facet joint injection performed in the same location(s).
+One new guideline found reference #43 American Society of Interventional Pain Physicians and other guidelines.
+The entire criteria was changed under initial recommendation #2: changed improvement scale from 50% to 70%, levels restricted to no more than four (4) joints per session (e.g., two [2] bilateral levels or four [4] unilateral levels), sessions restricted to a maximum of six (6) facet joint procedural sessions per region (cervical or lumbar) may be performed in a 12-month period and more than two facet injections / MBBs at the same level are considered to be therapeutic rather than diagnostic.
+Therapeutic facet injections / MBBs are considered NOT medically necessary.
+Added additional criteria for a second diagnostic facet joint injection/medial branch block (e.g., dual), performed to confirm the validity of the clinical response to the initial facet joint injection performed in the same location(s).
 Revised conservative therapy to tried and failed a minimum of 3 months that includes PT for a minimum of 4 weeks.
 These changes are consistent with ODG, eviCore and other current guidelines and vetted by AMR reviewer.